abgache/microgpl/README.md

 ```

 ### 2nd stage : How to get a working model?
+> [!NOTE]
+> For the moment, the model is __not__ ready, soo theses command will, for most of them, probably not work.
+Please wait for the main release to use a stable version.
 **Option 1: download a model from huggingface/google drive**
 To download the pre-trained models, please run this command:
 ```batch